Losses on Wall Street rip through Asian financial markets

 A man looks at an electronic stock board of a securities firm in Tokyo, Thursday, Oct.
 11, 2018.
 Asian markets tumbled on Thursday, after Wall Street slumped on a heavy selling of technology and internet stocks.
 Japan’s benchmark fell by an unusually wide margin of 3.9 percent.
 (AP Photo/Koji Sasahara)

-A stock market rout that started on Wall Street rolled through Asia on Thursday, driving China's benchmark to a four-year low and sending indexes in Japan, Korea and Australia plunging.
+A stock market rout that started on Wall Street rolled through Asia, driving China's benchmark to a four-year low on Thursday and knocking down indexes in Japan, Korea and Australia.

 Continue Reading Below

-Japan's benchmark fell by an unusually wide margin of 3.9 percent and China's main index lost 5.6 percent.
+The Shanghai Composite index plunged 5.2 percent to its lowest level since November 2014 and Japan's Nikkei 225 fell by an unusually wide margin of almost 4 percent.
 Markets across Southeast Asia recorded similar declines.

+"Equity markets were pulverized today," with investors in "full out retreat," Stephen Innes of OANDA said in a commentary.
+The "latest sneeze" from Wall Street "could morph into a global markets pandemic," he added.

-Investors are wary of possible further U.S. interest rate hikes.
-That will raise the cost of corporate borrowing and could drag on economic growth.
+Investors are wary of possible further U.S. interest rate hikes, which will raise the cost of corporate borrowing and weigh on economic growth.

-The U.S. Federal Reserve recently raised short-term interest rates for the third time this year, with one more expected before the year ends.
-Strong economic data and a positive outlook from Fed officials have led to a sell-off in U.S. Treasury bonds, particularly longer-term ones, sparking concerns about even higher interest rates.

-On Wednesday, President Donald Trump said the Fed "is making a mistake" with its campaign of rate increases.
+On Wednesday, President Donald Trump said the Federal Reserve "is making a mistake" with its campaign of rate increases.
 "I think the Fed has gone crazy," he charged.

-Stephen Innes of OANDA said that Trump's comments have unsettled traders and put pressure on the dollar.
-"Equity markets were pulverized today as investors remain in full out retreat and even the most pessimistic of equity bears are still in shock by the sheer magnitude of the move," Innes said.
+"Equity investors are surprised by the pace at which rates have risen," said Marcella Chow, global market strategist at J.P.
+Morgan Asset Management in a report.

 Advertisement

-"This meltdown isn't just a mild case of the sniffles, suggesting the latest sneeze from the U.S. equity market could morph into a global markets pandemic," he added.

 Sentiment also has been dampened by the spreading U.S.-Chinese tariff fight over Beijing's technology policy.
-U.S. officials have accused China of meddling in its midterm elections and stealing trade secrets from its companies through spies.

 The International Monetary Fund cut its outlook for global growth this week, citing interest rates and trade tensions.

+The U.S. Treasury is due to release a currency report that some analysts suggest might change the official stance on China's exchange rate policy.
+Chow said it was unclear whether the Treasury might label Beijing a "currency manipulator" — a status that could trigger penalties — or whether it could be "another pre-text for the next round of tariffs."

+Adding to potential U.S.-China tensions, the Justice Department announced Wednesday it arrested an official of China's Ministry of State Security on charges of trying to steal trade secrets from U.S. aerospace companies.

-U.S. stocks slumped on Wednesday as concerns over rising interest rates and trade tensions caused a sell-off in technology and internet stocks.
+On Wednesday, U.S. stocks slumped as concerns over rising interest rates and trade tensions caused a sell-off in technology and internet stocks.
 The Dow Jones Industrial Average suffered its worst loss in eight months, falling 3.1 percent to 25,598.74.

 The S&P 500 index sank 3.3 percent to 2,785.68.
 The Nasdaq composite, which has a large contingent of technology stocks, was 4.1 percent lower at 7,422.05.
 It has fallen 7.5 percent in just five days.
 The Russell 2000 index of smaller-company stocks shed 2.9 percent, to 1,575.41.